ayeai/ChainOfSurvival.github.io/README.md

 1. Call for an ambulance
 2. Start CPR

+## How to do?
+TBD: Please update the following section with training videos
+{% youtube sGXK9O5801Y %}

 ## Hands only CPR
 See [American Heart Association's resources](https://cpr.heart.org/en/cpr-courses-and-kits/hands-only-cpr) Please help provide this content in your language